 Leaving will be difficult, but I am looking at my retirement as a new beginning.
 It has been many years since I have had real quality time with my family.
 I have missed out on a lot of family events or have had to cut our time together short because of the demands of ministry.
 And, as some of you are aware, I love to quilt; and I am looking forward to spending a lot of time seated at my sewing machine.
 If Covid has taught me anything, it is that life is fragile; so, I am looking forward to enjoying a less stressful life while Wayne and I are still healthy.

 It will be a new beginning for Belmont as well.
 I know you will do all in your power to make your new pastor and his wife welcomed and will initiate them very quickly into the life of this church.
 I trust he will have an exciting new vision for the church and will lead you all into an exciting time of ministry and growth.

 Yes, I hate goodbyes, but the wonderful thing about the hope we have in Christ is that we will have an eternity together to catch up and reminisce.
 So, God be with you until we meet again at the feet of Jesus.

-Now may the grace of the Father, the love of the Son, and the communion of the Holy Spirit abide upon you this day and every day unto ages and ages to come.
+May the grace of the Father and the love of the Son and the unity of the Holy Spirit abide upon you this day and every day unto ages and ages to come.